Netflix/falcor/model.md

 "Why can't I retrieve arrays and objects from Model?"

 Instead you must be explicit, and request all of the value types that you need.

 In addition to the JavaScript path syntax, models can also process paths with ranges in indexers:

-(Example of using range to pull that out of the model)
 ```
-var log = console.log.bind(console)
 var $ref = falcor.Model.ref;

 var model = new falcor.Model({cache: {
     todos: [
         $ref('todosById[44]'),